-This will vary on your preferred bank or money lender.
+This will vary on your preferred banks or financial institutions.
 Compare quotes from us to find loans with attractive interest that meet your requirements.

-The average education loan interest tends to hover around 4 to 5% but it’s likely for banks and licensed moneylenders to offer special discounts from time to time.
+The average education loan interest tends to hover around 4 to 5% but it’s likely for banks and financial institutions to offer special discounts from time to time.
 It always pays to get an up to date education loan quote, as rates can change daily.

 Due to the pace at which the loan market changes, the best study loan deals available today might not be the same tomorrow.